K3S/AI-On-IBM-i/README.md

 When writing new modern RPG programs the ability to integrate with AI / a LLM can seem daunting.
 However once you see how to setup local machine learning or an LLM OR setup an account with an AI company and call their APIs you will realize it is just another tool to help you accomplish the job.
 At this end of this guide you shoudl have enough information to integrate AI.

+# Note On AI Personification

+It is easier to personify and describe AI / LLMs as a they/them when talking about it.
+Note when such language is used it is not because AI / LLMs are alive or anywhere close to it, it is because as humans need a way to think about AI / LLMs and describe their interactions it is much easier language to consume.

 # What is AI / LLM Good At